RavaniRoshan/mcp-guard-clan/README.md

    ```

 3. Set up environment variables:
-   Copy the `.env.example` file to `.env` and fill in your Firebase configuration:
+   Copy the `.env.example` file to `.env` and fill in your Auth0 configuration:
    ```bash
    cp .env.example .env
    ```